Australians for Constitutional Monarchy: Current activities

 Today, the organisation, which describes itself as a "grassroots community organisation", continues to advocate the retention of constitutional monarchy as the preferred model of governance for Australia.

 Primary amongst the group's activities is the publication of news and information about Australia's constitution, government, and Crown.
-Such information is published largely on their official site in the form of information sheets or by way of an opinion column from the National Convenor and in its many publications.
+Such information is published on their official site in the form of information sheets or by way of an opinion column from the National Convenor and in its many publications.
 These include materials and books discussing a variety of topics related to Australia's Crown.
-During the referendum campaign, these included the Vote No papers and Professor David Flint's Cane Toad Republic.
+During the referendum campaign, these included the Vote No papers and David Flint's Cane Toad Republic.
 After the referendum, Kerry Jones's story of the campaign, The People's Protest was published.

-ACM also holds events across Australia each year.
-The main event is an annual national conference that typically runs for one day, with many invited speakers from the Australian community.
-Past speakers have included Prime Minister John Howard and former Official Secretary to the Governor-General of Australia Sir David Smith.
-The last National Conference was held in Sydney in November 2021.
-ACM says it is the only organisation, monarchist or republican, to have held an annual national conference each year since the referendum.
-ACM's State Convenors are also responsible for the organisation of events that occur in each of the Australian states and the Australian Capital Territory.

 In December 2006, Tony Abbott, the then Minister for Health, launched an ACM monograph Her Majesty at 80: Impeccable Service in an Indispensable Office, with a foreword by Abbott, and written by Flint.